Data Explainability via API

 Why It Matters: Building Trust in Visibility Data

-Using Data Source Attribution via API
+Using Data Explainability via API

 Milestone Metadata

-arrays in the API contain milestone objects that represent key events in a container’s journey.
-When attribution is enabled, each milestone will include a metadata
+The history and timeline arrays in the API contain milestone objects that represent key events in a container’s journey.
+When Data Explainability is enabled, each milestone will include a metadata object with source details.
+Briefly:

-includes both past and upcoming (estimated) milestones.
+historyincludes only past (actual) milestones.timelineincludes both past and upcoming (estimated) milestones.

 Metadata Object Properties

-object will vary depending on whether the milestone is historical or projected.
-A detailed breakdown of metadata
+The contents of the metadata object will vary depending on whether the milestone is historical or projected.
+A detailed breakdown of metadata properties is included below.

-Property | Type | Found in | Description |
+| Property | Type | Found in | Description |

-source.name | String | All milestones | Identifier of the data source (e.g., COSCO , OOCL ) |
+source.name | String | All milestones | Identifier of the data source (e.g., COSCO, OOCL) |

-source.type | String | All milestones | Category of the data source (e.g., steamshipLine , terminal ) |
+source.type | String | All milestones | Category of the data source (e.g., steamshipLine, terminal) |

 candidates | Array | Specific ESTIMATED milestones | Collection of alternative predictions from different sources |

-candidates[].source.name | String | Specific ESTIMATED milestones | Identifier of the prediction source (e.g., COSCO , OOCL ) |
+candidates[].source.name | String | Specific ESTIMATED milestones | Identifier of the prediction source (e.g., COSCO, OOCL) |

-candidates[].source.type | String | Specific ESTIMATED milestones | Category of the prediction source (e.g., steamshipLine , terminal ) |
+candidates[].source.type | String | Specific ESTIMATED milestones | Category of the prediction source (e.g., steamshipLine, terminal) |

 candidates[].value | String | Specific ESTIMATED milestones | ISO 8601 timestamp of the predicted event |